Part-time Faculty Position: Hip Hop Dance Instructor

 Hourly compensation based on qualifications and experience.

-Position available September 2020.
+Position available: September 2021.
 Hochstein classes run September – June (36 weeks).
 Similar classes are also offered on weekdays during our 6-week summer session.
 The ideal candidate will be available for both the school year and summer program.
-Teacher will be prepared to provide classes either online or in person.

 Qualified candidates should submit letter of interest, résumé, and contact information for 3 references to: both Gary Palmer, Assistant Director & Dean, and Margaret Quackenbush, President & Executive Director via email to: firstname.lastname@example.org; email@example.com